 There’s so much going on.
 I am currently in the middle of negotiations so I really can’t say much.
 Bear with me and watch this space.

 Marion is certainly a very honest fashion designer with an excellent attitude to people.
 Moreover, she knows how to get a concept right, how to use all inspirations and travelling experience in her beautiful fashion design.
-I believe this article should have a second part – to have a look how Marion´s design is exclusively created in England and Italy.
-Since I lived many years in London, I know where to buy a luxury chocolate collection.
-Well, perhaps I will be granted a special photography accreditation.
-Till that, I can say that Marion represents a timeless fashion design perfection.
+I believe this article should have a second part – to have a look at how Marion´s design is exclusively created in England and Italy.
+Since I

 Info & Links